Žumberak Mountains: Border dispute

 The highest peak, Sveta Gera / Trdina Peak, is subject to a border dispute between Croatia and Slovenia.
 An old Yugoslav People's Army barracks building stands there that is used as an outpost by the Slovenian Army since the 1990s, although it is recorded in the Croatian land registry, and Croatian side see this as an occupation of their land.
 Since then that has been a subject of a dispute between the two new countries.

 The situation became more complex when the dispute nearly derailed Croatia's application to join NATO.
 It escalated further with Slovenia's blockade of Croatia's EU accession from December 2008 until September–October 2009, when Slovenia (a European Union member state) blocked the negotiation progress of Croatia (at the time an EU candidate state).
 However, further escalation was prevented due to amicable diplomacy of the Croatian and Slovenian prime ministers Jadranka Kosor, and Borut Pahor.

+Geology

+There is a group of karst dolines on the hills by Bregana called Ponikve.

+Speleology

+Žumberak has hundreds of limestone caves.
+The deepest is Gorjanc at 226 m, and the longest is Provala at 2161 m.
+On the Croatian side, the deepest is Dolača at 155 m.